tudat-team/tudat-space/docs/source/_src_getting_started/installation.rst

 .. note::

-    This workflow is not recommended for new users
+    This workflow is not recommended for new users.